-Critical Incident Peer Support, THSP
+Critical Incident Stress Management Member, THSP

 Critical incidents or traumatic events can be overwhelming events that happen unexpectedly.
 Critical incidents may cause unusually strong emotional reactions which have the potential to interfere with individual’s ability to work safely or function normally.
 All that is necessary is that the incident, regardless of the type, generates unusually strong feelings in the emergency workers.
 Critical Incident Stress Management (CISM) is designed to reduce the negative impact of the critical incident.
 CISM is a multi-faceted, multi-component program offering various intervention strategies appropriate for the type of incident, the nature of the incident, number of employees involved, and other extenuating circumstances.